 PRESCHOOL: Age 4

 The year before kindergarten can be a uniquely important year for parents.
-Some parents feel that the PreK year is an essential time to prepare for kindergarten and push for a more academic approach with their children.
+We feel that the PreK year is an essential time to prepare for kindergarten and push for a more academic approach with their children.
 As academics become prioritized, parents sometimes ask us more about how children in a hands-on, play-based learning environment can learn core subjects such as math, literacy, and science.

 The Reggio Emilia inspired approach is an innovative and inspiring method to early childhood education which values the child as strong, capable, and resilient; rich with wonder and knowledge.
 Every child brings with them deep curiosity and potential and this innate curiosity drives their interest to understand their world and their place within it.
 2

-Like other classrooms at Melrose, our 4th year classroom is designed with Discovery Stations to encourage curiosity, exploration, and wonder in children.
+Like other classrooms at Melrose, our PreK classroom is designed with Discovery Stations to encourage curiosity, exploration, and wonder in children.
 Inspired by Reggio Emilia, we practice a child-led, teacher initiated approach to learning, which encourages each child to thrive.
 Teachers facilitate the experience and use a scaffolding technique to advance each child to their next level of learning.
 Learn more about our approach here.

 A DAY IN THE LIFE OF OUR 4 YEAR OLD PRESCHOOLERS